Title: Time of Duty

 They were only a few miles away from the base when Rodney put his journal away and pulled out the folder containing his orders.
 “You are due to report tomorrow.
 We have the address for where we will be spending the next few years from housing and just need to check in so we can get the keys.”

-“So get on base, check in with the housing authority and pick up the keys to the house and try to get some rest today?”
+“So get on base, check-in with the housing authority and pick up the keys to the house and try to get some rest today?”
 John confirmed as he pulled the car into the queue to get on base.
+“Maybe groceries if we feel up to it?”

 “Yeah,” Rodney agreed.
 Reaching into his back pocket, he pulled out his wallet to grab his ID.
 Unlike a typical military dependent ID, it was emblazoned with the seal of the S&G corps.
 There was no hiding his Guide or civilian status.